The right to express an interest to deliver services on behalf of the Council

 The Localism Act gives a number of new rights and powers for individuals and communities, one of which is the Community Right to Challenge (CRTC).
 This allows a variety of relevant bodies the right to submit an expression of interest to deliver relevant services on behalf of relevant authorities.

-Somerset County Council (SCC) would welcome informal approaches from groups or organisations to discuss options around taking on services, so that wherever possible, the formal invocation of the CRTC should be the last resort.
-This includes informal approaches from staff to run services and interested staff should in the first instance speak to the relevant Strategic Manager or Director / Lead Commissioner to discuss their proposal.
+We welcome informal approaches from groups or organisations to discuss options around taking on services, so that wherever possible, the formal invocation of the CRTC should be the last resort.
+This includes informal approaches from staff to run services and interested staff should in the first instance speak to the relevant Strategic Manager, Director or Lead Commissioner to discuss their proposal.

 The following are relevant bodies eligible to submit an Expression of Interest (EOI) under the CRTC:

-SCC will then decide whether to accept the EOI, accept it with some modifications or reject it.
+We will then decide whether to accept the EOI, accept it with some modifications or reject it.
 An EOI can only be rejected on certain grounds.
-In the Information and Resources section of this page we have guidance and further information about what to include in an expression of interest, things to consider and grounds for rejection.
+In the Downloads section of this page we have guidance and further information about what to include in an expression of interest, things to consider and grounds for rejection.

 Expressions of Interest should be emailed to email@example.com or posted to: